 How to Monitor Battery Usage on iPhone

 You can also check the battery life and health or performance of your iPhone.
-But unlike checking RAM and CPU usage that requires an app, you can use the native settings on your iPhone or use a third-party app if you prefer it.
+But unlike checking RAM and CPU usage that requires an app, you can use the native settings on your iPhone or use a third-party app if you prefer.

-To check battery on iPhone, open Settings and tap Battery.
+To check the battery on iPhone, open Settings and tap Battery.